📅 Last Updated: March 25, 2026 | New startups added weekly

 Renewable Energy Startups

 Renewable energy startups raised $9.1 billion in 2024, representing 35% of all energy startup funding.
-This sector encompasses solar, wind, geothermal, and next-generation renewable technologies.
+This sector encompasses solar, wind, geothermal, and next-generation renewable technologies that are transforming how the world generates power.

 Solar Innovation Leaders: